aborche/kc-pgsql-pam/CONTRIBUTING.md

-# Contributing to KC SSH PAM
+# Contributing to KC PGSQL PAM

 We want to make contributing to this project as easy and transparent as possible.